Bloomingdale’s Labor Day Sale: Get Up To 75% Off

-Bloomingdale’s Labor Day Sale: Get Up To 75% Off Clothes, Cookware, and More
+Act Fast To Get Up to 75% Off at Bloomingdale’s Labor Day Sale Before It Ends

-If you're not busy planning cookouts for Labor Day weekend, you can do some serious shopping with Labor Day sales!
-Bloomingdale' Labor Day Sale has tons of deals you don't want to miss.
-From now until September 6, you can take an extra 50% off clearance items and get up to 30-50% off select items from women's clothing, select mattresses, beauty, small appliances and kitchen gadgets & cookware.
+Labor Day weekend is almost over and Bloomingdale' Labor Day Sale has tons of deals you don't want to miss, but you'd better get shopping -- the sale ends today!
+You can take an extra 50% off clearance items and get up to 30-50% off select items from women's clothing, select mattresses, beauty, small appliances and kitchen gadgets & cookware.
 The discount is automatically applied at checkout -- no promo code needed.

 Save on designer looks from Theory, Rag & Bone, AG, J Brand, Tory Burch, 7 For All Mankind and more.
 Whether you're looking for a new dress, loungewear, cozy pair of pajamas, or a fresh pair of sneakers, there is something for everyone.